pasqal-io/qadence/docs/advanced_tutorials/projectors.md

 ```

 !!! warning
-    Projectors lead to non-unitary computations only supported by the PyQTorch backend.
+    Projectors are non-unitary operators, only supported by the PyQTorch backend.

 To examplify this point, let's run some non-unitary computation involving projectors.